-- 1. Real and reactive power flow at the PCC. - 2.
-Voltage at the PCC.
+- 1. Real and reactive power flow at the PCC.

+- 2. Voltage at the PCC.

 - 3. The status (normal/fail) of protective relay Communication Channels.
+A status indication of "FAIL" indicates the Communication Channel used for relaying (i.e. transfer trip) is unable to perform its protective function.
+This includes the following individual contacts from each individual Direct Transfer Trip receiver which is required by the Utility:

+- i.
+Loss-of-guard (LOG) alarm

+- ii.
+Receive-trip relay (RTX)

+- iii.
+Lockout relay

-A status indication of "FAIL" indicates the Communication Channel used for relaying (i.e. transfer trip) is unable to perform its protective function. - 4.
-The status (open/closed) of the main isolating breaker and each generating unit breaker (if the Project is composed of multiple units, a single logical (OR) status of the individual Project breaker states, indicating all Project breakers are open or any one or more Project breakers are closed, is permissible).
+4. The status (open/closed) of the main isolating breaker and each generating unit breaker (if the Project is composed of multiple units, a single logical (OR) status of the individual generator breaker states, indicating all generator breakers are open or any one or more generator breakers are closed, is permissible).
 A closed status would be indicated if any individual generator is on line.

-The RTU will be equipped with "sequence of events" recording.
+For disturbance monitoring, the RTU will be equipped with "sequence of events" recording.